Bone Worx, LLC

 Our cancellation policies are as follows:

-• Cancellations of “walks” may be made up to 24 hours in advance of the scheduled walk with no cancellation fee.
+• Cancellations of “walks” may be made up to 24 hours before the scheduled walk with no cancellation fee.
 Cancellations of less than 24 hours are due in full.
-If we arrive at your house on the scheduled day and you forgot to cancel, we will charge for that visit whether we walk the dog or not.
+If we arrive at your house on the scheduled day and you forget to cancel, we will charge for that visit, whether we walk the dog or not.

-• Cancellations of “training” may be made up to 36 hours in advance of the scheduled session with no cancellation fee.
+• Cancellations of “training” may be made up to 36 hours before the scheduled session with no cancellation fee.
 Cancellations of less than 36 hours are due in full.
-If we arrive at your house on the scheduled day and you forgot to cancel, we will charge for that visit whether we train or not.
+If we arrive at your house on the scheduled day and you forget to cancel, we will charge for that visit, whether we train or not.

 • Cancellations of our “drop-in” and “in-home” vacation sittings may be made up to twenty-one (21) days before the first scheduled day of the visit.
 Cancellations of less than twenty-one (21) days will be charged 50% of the services.
 No credits will be given for visits canceled due to a client’s early return home.
 Clients returning home early must pay for the reserved number of visits.